-1. Only ECU members can register competitors for the ECU European Cheerleading Championships.
-However, in exceptional circumstances, the ECU Board can decide that competitors not belonging to an ECU member may participate in the ECU European Cheerleading Championships if competitors:

-- come from a country where the ECU does not have any member, - come from a country where the ECU member(s) is / are inactive or do not register any competitors.

-2. All athletes that represent ECU member from the specific country (including substitutes) must have citizenship or permanent residency for at least 6 months in that respected country at the time of the respective ECU European Cheerleading Championships.
-Identity, age and permanent residency of the athlete will be determined by inspection of the valid photo ID document and supporting documents that need to include the following information:

-- name and surname,

-- date of birth,
+- 1. Only ECU members can register competitors for the ICU European Cheerleading Championships.
+However, in exceptional circumstances, the ECU Board can decide that competitors not belonging to an ECU member may participate in the ICU European Cheerleading Championships if competitors: - come from a country where the ECU does not have any member, - come from a country where the ECU member(s) is / are inactive or do not register any competitors. - 2.
+All athletes (except athletes with Ukrainian nationality, proven by passport) that represent ECU member from the specific country (including substitutes) must have citizenship or permanent residency for at least 6 months in that respected country at the time of the respective ICU European Cheerleading Championships.
+Identity, age and permanent residency of the athlete will be determined by inspection of the valid photo ID document and supporting documents that need to include the following information: - name and surname, - date of birth, - photo, - citizenship or proof for the duration of residency.

-- photo,

-- citizenship or proof for the duration of residency.